10 Fun Motorcycle Facts You May Not Know | 2026

 5. The Largest Motorcycle Rally

 The Sturgis Motorcycle Rally, held annually in Sturgis, South Dakota, is the largest motorcycle rally in the world.
 It attracts hundreds of thousands of riders from all over the globe who come together to celebrate their love for motorcycles.
+In 2026, this legendary event continues to unite the motorcycle community.

 6. The Most Produced Motorcycle